 Perfect for giving your tone more body.
-It can also help to fill out the sound of a guitar that is on the thinner side, like a Stratocaster with single-coil pickups.
+It can also help to fill out the sound of a guitar that is on the thinner side.
+An example is a Fender Stratocaster with single-coil pickups.

-This can be great for getting different power levels from your amp.
+This can be great for getting different power levels from your amp, but can also offer more sound versatility.
 You can usually find this switch on the back of the amplifier.

 The boost switch is primarily found on lead channels of amplifiers.
-What it does is increase the amount of distortion or gain that you have available.
+It’s a way of altering the circuit to produce more distortion or overdrive.

 This can be great for giving your solos more punch or making them stand out more in a mix.
 It can also help to tighten up the tone of an amplifier that might be sounding too loose in some circumstances.

 Tone controls are usually found on lower gain amplifiers.
-They typically take the place of the treble, mid, and bass controls, allowing you to dial in your desired tone with the one knob.
+They typically take the place of the treble, mid, and bass controls.
+This allows you to dial in your desired tone with one knob.

-The power section usually has 2 – 4 controls, depending on the size and type of amplifier.
+The power section usually has 2 to 4 controls at max, depending on the size and type of amplifier.
 The most common are:

 - Resonance or Depth

 These controls will be different based on the type of amplifier that you have.
-Solid-state amplifiers might have different controls than tube models, depending on brand and model.
+Solid-state amplifiers might have different controls when compared to others.

 In this regard, it’s fine and can be adjusted as it’s a way to change your sound.
 But in a tube amplifier, leave this control to the pros.